Uggy3000/CEH/Certified Ethical Hacker (CEH) Exam Cheat Sheet 2024.md

 Polymorphic virus: Constantly changing signature makes it hard to detect.
 Shell virus: Like boot sector but wrapped around application code, and run on application start.
 Stealth: Hides in files, copies itself to deliver payload.

+Covert Channel Tunneling Trojan (CCTT) - Enables attackers to gain shell interfaces into and out of a network using authorized channels covertly - RAT

 DOS TYPES
 SYN Attack:	Send thousands of SYN packets with a false IP address.
 Target will attempt SYN/ACK response.
 All machine resources will be engaged.